-The Orthognathic Surgery (Jaw Surgery) Program is comprised of a team of specialists dedicated to the treatment of children with jaw conditions, which can range from mild to complex.
+The Orthognathic Surgery (Jaw Surgery) Program is comprised of a team of specialists dedicated to the treatment of adults and children with jaw conditions, which can range from mild to complex.

 Jaw surgery or Orthognathic Surgery is performed to correct an improper bite and misaligned jaws, due to differences in growth rates between the maxilla and the mandible, facial traumas and congenital craniofacial anomalies.
 Jaw surgery may be a corrective option if the malocclusion can't be corrected with orthodontic treatment alone.
 In most cases, you also have braces on your teeth before surgery, during recovery and after surgery until healing and alignment are complete.
 Typically during the procedure, the bone is cut, modified and realigned to correct the deformity.